 According to one study, since 2000, there have been only 10 applications to the FDA for full approval of a new food additive, out of a total of 766 that have been added to the American food supply.
 The safety of the other 756 was self-determined by the manufacturers themselves, in secret.

-And so we’ve ended up in a situation where a company can produce a new food additive, decide it’s safe by whatever means it chooses, and then bring it to market without any scrutiny at all from the FDA.
-Like I say, nobody knows the exact amount, but a common estimate is that there are as many as 10,000 food additives in use in the United States, compared to around 2,000—all known quantities, by contrast—that are permitted in the EU.
+We’ve ended up in a situation in which a company can produce a new food additive, decide it’s safe by whatever means it chooses, and then bring it to market without any scrutiny at all from the FDA.
+As I said, nobody knows the exact amount, but a common estimate is that there are as many as 10,000 food additives in use in the United States, compared to around 2,000—all known quantities, by contrast—that are permitted in the EU.

-Thankfully, the FDA and the GRAS system are now firmly in the sights of Robert F. Kennedy Jr., who has been tasked by president-elect Trump with Making America Healthy Again.
+Thankfully, the FDA and the GRAS system are now firmly in the sights of Robert F. Kennedy Jr., who has been tasked by President-elect Donald Trump with making America healthy again.
+Trump has nominated Kennedy as secretary of health and human services.

-“If you work for the FDA and are part of this corrupt system, I have two messages for you,” he continued.
+“If you work for the FDA and are part of this corrupt system, I have two messages for you,” he said.
 “1.
 Preserve your records, and 2.
 Pack your bags.”

 Strong stuff.

-Although Trump has yet to specify exactly what role Kennedy will play in the new administration, Kennedy himself has already made clear that other priorities, beside root-and-branch reform of agencies like the FDA, the Environmental Protection Agency, and the United States Department of Agriculture, will include fluoridation of the water supply, vaccinations, environmental pollution, and processed food.
+Kennedy has made it clear that if he is confirmed as secretary of health and human services, his areas of focus—besides root-and-branch reform of agencies such as the FDA, the Environmental Protection Agency, and the Department of Agriculture—will include water supply fluoridation, vaccinations, environmental pollution, and processed food.
 This is a comprehensive program, and if Kennedy can make meaningful changes in all of these areas in four years, he will have done the American people and their health an enormous service.

-If anybody can get to the bottom of why Americans are so sick, it’s Robert F. Kennedy Jr., a man who has spent decades campaigning on environmental and health issues, and suffered personal loss and public vilification as a result—but still kept on going.
-He knows as much as anybody the corruption that lies beneath the façade of public health in America, and now, at long last, he’s in a position to do something about it.
+If anybody can get to the bottom of why Americans are so sick, it’s Robert F. Kennedy Jr., a man who has spent decades campaigning on environmental and health issues and suffered personal loss and public vilification as a result—but still kept on going.
+He knows well the corruption that lies beneath the façade of public health in America, and now, at long last, he’s in a position to do something about it.